Dirac leptogenesis from asymmetry wash-in via scatterings

 While $B-L$ is hence conserved over the entire history of our universe, $\nu_R$ number need not be, allowing sphalerons~\cite{Kuzmin:1985mm} -- which are blind to the $\nu_R$ -- to convert the matching asymmetry $Y_{\Delta \nu_R}=Y_{\Delta (B-L_\text{SM})}$ into a baryon asymmetry~\cite{Kuzmin:1985mm, Harvey:1990qw}

 The interactions in ${\cal L}$ indeed break $\nu_R$ number if $G$ and either $F$ or $K$ are nonzero, seemingly allowing for the production of a $CP$ asymmetry in $\nu_R$.
-As we will show below, the necessary condition for a $\nu_R$ asymmetry is actually more subtle and requires the simultaneous presence of all three coupling matrices in ${\cal L}$.
+As we will show below, the necessary condition for a $\nu_R$ asymmetry is actually more subtle and requires the simultaneous presence of all three couplings in ${\cal L}$.